luispuerto/luispuerto-net/_pages/resume.md

 ### Complementary Activities

+- **Volunteering**:
-- **Volunteering** at [Albany Historic Carrousel](http://albanycarousel.com/home/).
-Setting the animals, assembling the wooden structure and helping with the mechanical and electrical systems.
+  - **[Albany Historic Carrousel](http://albanycarousel.com/home/)**: Setting the animals, assembling the wooden structure and helping with the mechanical and electrical systems.
+  - **[The Hour of Code](https://code.org)**: Teaching code to 4th grade school students.
+  - Cultural volunteering: Immigration inclusion, developing leisure programs for children.
 - Self-learner about Project Management and personal Productivity. “**[Fifth Discipline](https://en.wikipedia.org/wiki/The_Fifth_Discipline)**”, “**[Systems Thinking](https://en.wikipedia.org/wiki/Systems_theory)**”, “[Learning Organizations](https://en.wikipedia.org/wiki/Learning_organization)” enthusiast and curious about new ways of learning and similar subjects.
 - Very interested in social media and the new ways of communicating ideas.
 - Science and technology lover.
 Rational thinker.
 Always trying to implement technology to be me more efficient.